cartoon032/FunkinBattleRoyale-Mod/README.md

 > Uh oh!
 Your tryin to kiss ur hot girlfriend, but her MEAN and EVIL dad is trying to KILL you!
 He's an ex-rockstar, the only way to get to his heart?
 The power of music...

 ## Kade Engine
-**Kade Engine** is a mod for Friday Night Funkin', including a full engine rework, replays, and more.
+**Kade Engine** is a mod for Friday Night Funkin', including a complete engine rework, replays, and more.

 Links: **[GameBanana mod page](https://gamebanana.com/gamefiles/16761) ⋅ [play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest)